nwam/PitchPlayer/README.md

 About
 -----
 Pitch Player is an Android music player, forked from the [Vanilla Music](https://github.com/vanilla-music/vanilla) project.
 Pitch Player adds functionality to adjust the pitch and speed of your music, during playback, as well as loop a section of a song.
-Pitch Player is designed for musicians, but can be used by anyone who wants to listen to their music differently.
+Pitch Player is designed for musicians, but can be used by anyone who is looking for a tweaked listening experience.

 Vanilla Music
 =====================